 Add in the almond cashew pistachio mixture and stir the mixture at regular intervals or else it can burn at the bottom and give a very foul taste.

 Dissolve cornflour in a little water and add it to the milk.
 Add the fresh cream.
 Cook for another 2-3 minutes.

 When the mixture is cooled, add the mango puree.
 Mix well.

-Pour the mixture in kulfi moulds and freeze till set.
-To serve, remove it from the moulds by dipping it in water for a few seconds.
+Pour the mixture in kulfi molds and freeze till set.
+To serve, remove it from the molds by dipping it in water for a few seconds.
 Garnish with almond and pistachio slivers.
 Serve immediately.